gamersindo1223/video-to-minecraft-particles/Readme.md

 # ⚠️ Issues

 ### Minecraft lagging when using datapacks
+> I have no idea

-Because Minecraft have a very bad garbage collector, to fix that issues you will need optifine installed and run a paper server so you can run the datapack without any lag (Run a server with a minimum of 6GB on a server/local pc)
+~Because Minecraft have a very bad garbage collector, to fix that issues you will need optifine installed and run a paper server so you can run the datapack without any lag (Run a server with a minimum of 6GB on a server/local pc)~

 Credits:
 [RedCocoon](https://github.com/RedCocoon/PythonSiphon/blob/main/minecraft-tools/image_to_particles_converter.py)